 The collab is based on a theme.
 The host creates rules.

-Anyone participating creates a post following those rules, posts on or by the proper date, using the proper hashtags and description.
+Anyone participating creates a post following those rules, posts on the proper date, using the proper hashtags and description.

 Then all those participating visit the other participants' posts – liking, commenting, sharing as much as possible.